00011581/seminar3/README.md

-function to convert decimal to binary, to octal, to Hexadecimal
+function to convert decimal to binary, to octal, to hexadecimal